 Loan Options for Lasik Eye Surgery Bad Credit

 Not every employer offers an FSA, the annual contribution limit is $2,500 per employee, and you should time your procedure for the beginning of the plan year.
 While a great approach, an FSA may not be the answer for every patient seeking to finance LASIK eye surgery with bad credit.

-Request a medical loan if your employer does not offer an FSA, your procedure cost exceeds your contribution limit, or if you cannot wait until open enrollment to correct your vision.
+Request a personal loan for medical reasons if your employer does not offer an FSA, your procedure cost exceeds your contribution limit, or if you cannot wait until open enrollment to correct your vision.
 Complete a simple online application form.
 It may prove a better option than in-house funding or direct reimbursement from your insurance plan.

 In House Financing

 Some patients naively seek out in-house financing for LASK surgery.
 It just sounds better and safer, but in reality, the opposite may be true.
 If your ophthalmologist touts in-house financing, run the other way.

 He or she went to medical school to learn about the structures of the eye and the supporting nervous system that makes the miracle of sight possible.
 However, medical schools do not teach business basics.